top of page

 Sheba Montserrat

-All of the above experience she will bring to the development of IRIE! as well as an awareness of changes and trends in the performing industry, making sure that IRIE! dance theatre remains relevant.
-She has experienced intense dance training and understand the impact it can have on individuals and the wider community.
+She brings the above experiences to the development of IRIE! as well as an awareness of changes and trends in the performing industry, making sure that IRIE! dance theatre remains relevant.
+She has experienced intense dance training and understands the impact it can have on individuals and the wider community.
 She hopes that her experience will help to keep IRIE! dance theatre one of Britain’s leading African and Caribbean arts and cultural organisation.

 Paulette Ryan

 Paulette’s journey with IRIE! dance theatre began when IRIE! delivered a workshop at her college in 1986.
-Her experience as a former student and teacher of African and Caribbean dance underpins her desire to continue to contribute to the legacy of the company, and ensure that IRIE! maintain its presence, relevance and influence on the British dance platform.
-As a young black dancer, she found IRIE! inspirational; to see herself reflected in art, culture and dance/theatre.
-She would like all young people of African and Caribbean decent to share that positive experience of their culture, know that there is a lengthy and rich heritage.
-Her extensive work as a Youth Support and Development Worker will add to IRIE!’s Children and Young Peoples agenda.
+Her experience as a former student and teacher of African and Caribbean dance underpins her desire to continue to contribute to the legacy of the company, and ensure that IRIE! maintains its presence, relevance and influence on the British dance platform.
+As a young black dancer, she found IRIE! inspirational; to see herself reflected in art, culture and dance theatre.
+She would like all young people of African and Caribbean decent to share that positive experience of their culture, and know that there is a lengthy and rich heritage.
+Her extensive work as a Youth Support and Development Worker adds to IRIE!’s Children and Young People's work.
 She is passionate about being a custodian of this dynamic artform, making it accessible to generations of young people and the community locally, nationally and internationally.

 • YouTube